On central-max-point tolerance graphs and some subclasses of interval catch digraphs: Central max point tolerance graphs

-\begin{proof} $\mathbf{(1\Longleftrightarrow 2):}$ First from a PCMPTG representation of $G$, we obtain a UCMPTG representation.
-When no interval properly includes another, the right end points have the same order as the left end points and so as the center points as well.
-We process the representation from left to right, adjusting all intervals to length $l$ where $l$ is the length of first interval (.i.e; $|I_{1}|=l$).
-At each step until all have been adjusted, let $I_{x}=[a,b]$ be the unadjusted interval that has the leftmost left endpoint among the unadjusted intervals.
-Now one of the following cases may happen. \begin{enumerate}
+\begin{proof} $\mathbf{(1\Longleftrightarrow 2):}$ Let $G$ be a proper central MPTG with respect to the representation $(I_{i},c_{i})$ where $I_{i}=[a_{i},b_{i}]$, $c_{i}$ be the center point of $I_{i}$ for each vertex $i\in V$.
+First we arrange the intervals according to increasing order of left end points.
+As no interval properly contains another, the right end points have the same order as left end points and so as the center points as well.
+We process the representation from left to right, adjusting all intervals to length $l$ where $l$ is the length of first interval (i.e; $|I_{1}|=l$).
+At each step until all intervals been adjusted $I_{x}$ be the leftmost unadjusted interval.